Business value: Customer value

 Customer value is the value received by the end-customer of a product or service.
 End-customer can include a single individual (consumer) or an organization with various individuals playing different roles in the buying-consumption processes.
 Customer value is conceived variously as utility, quality, benefits, and customer satisfaction.

 Employee knowledge

 This is often an undervalued asset in companies and also the area where there is the most discord in reporting.
 Employees are the most valuable asset companies possess and the one we expect the most from, but often the one that receives the short end of the stick when it comes to values applied to them.

 Channel partner value

 The value a business underpins on partner relationships in the business.
 Partner value here stresses that it can be critical to a firms functioning.
 It ceases to exist or carry out business activities if partner value is diminished or lost.

 Strategies for creating business value

 An increase or decline in business value that an action produces is traditionally measured in terms of customer satisfaction, revenue growth, profitability, market share, wallet share, cross-sell ratio, marketing campaign response rates, or relationship duration.

+Based on Maslow's hierarchy of needs, consultants Bain and Company described potential actions as building blocks of value for consumers and businesses.
+In their business to consumer (B2C) study they identified 30 elements of value in four categories.
+Their companion work in the B2B space characterised five categories and 40 elements of value.

+The authors use a pyramid infographic to illustrate the range of value elements in both B2C and B2B contexts.
+In the business-to-consumer (B2C) model, the value elements are grouped into four categories: functional, emotional, life-changing, and social impact.
+Among the 14 functional elements are saving time, reducing effort, lowering costs, and improving quality.
+In the business-to-business (B2B) model, the value elements are categorized into five groups: table stakes, functional value, ease of doing business, individual value, and inspirational value.
+Of the 40 elements identified in the B2B context, three fall under the inspirational value category—vision, hope, and social responsibility.

+What makes the pyramids most useful to businesses is that research shows that being good with multiple elements pays off and drives customer loyalty, the most important value elements vary by industry, auditing value elements in one business versus competitors can help generate a market map and creating additional customer value can be achieved without major product overhaul.
+An understanding of what creates opportunities to maximise customer value can also help define a development path that maximises the probability of achieving business growth.